edmilson-fnk/PennyPincher/README.md

 * Choose between *foil* and *non-foil* cards.
 * Choose the set for the card.
 * Define a maximum value per card.
 * Check for availability of the card before putting it in the list.
-Sometimes ther's just not enough cards.
+Sometimes there's just not enough cards in the same store.
-*
+* Increase the tool so that it can also search on auctions from the same user.